- Why should I choose an orthodontic specialist?

 - How long does it take to complete treatment?

 Treatment time is dependent on each patient’s specific orthodontic problem.
-The “average” time frame for a person in braces is approximately 18-24 months.
+The “average” time frame for a person in braces is about 18 months.
+Full Invisalign cases can average about 12 months.
+Less difficult cases can take 6 months or less.

 - How often will I need to have orthodontic appointments?